krezaey/ahtohallan/README.md

 In no particular order, Ahtohallan was made by Keziah Rezaey, Salem Tesfu, Michael Elias, Ameya Mellacheruvu, Onariaginosa Igbinedion, & Elise Sawan.

-You can learn more about our language and us on our [website](https://krezaey.github.io/ahtohallan/)
+You can learn more about our language and us on our [website](https://krezaey.github.io/ahtohallan/).
+You can view the grammar of our language [here](https://github.com/krezaey/ahtohallan/blob/main/src/ahtohallan.ohm).

 ## Features